 Generating one in every eleven jobs, travel and tourism is one of the largest sectors in the world.
 Globally, the industry is forecast dramatic growth over the next decade.
 In the UK, a weakening Pound following the Brexit referendum is set to make Britain an even more attractive holiday destination.

 For graduates who can combine management expertise with industry knowhow, travel, tourism and leisure holds exciting career opportunities.

 This practical course in tourism management provides industry-specific knowledge and applied management skills so you can excel in a career in travel, tourism, event management and customer service.
 Your introductory first year grounds you in the main functional areas of business, so you also have the flexibility to enter any area of management or start your own tourism business.

 You have the option to undertake an industry work placement year to further enhance your CV and can tailor your studies to your interests with a choice of optional modules.

 You study a broad range of topics, such as:

 In your final year, you put your knowledge into practice by completing an applied research project, such as a business plan or dissertation, on your choice of tourism topic.
 This practical assignment could make use of Essex Business School’s unique location in Southend-on-Sea, a seaside tourist and leisure destination just an hour from the UK’s capital city and one of the most entrepreneurial counties in the UK.

-We’re ranked 25th in the UK for research quality (The Times and Sunday Times Good University Guide 2019), ensuring you learn about the latest academic thinking on issues affecting today’s business world.
+You learn about the latest academic thinking on issues affecting today’s business world.
 We’re focused on responsible management and sustainable business, with our students and staff joining us from all over the world.

 This BSc Tourism Management course develops your critical thinking, analytical, communication and intercultural skills.
 We explore tourism at both international and domestic (UK) levels and examine its importance to the local, regional and global economy.